konklone/debian/installing.md

 ![Participate in analytics](images/install/32-statistics.jpg)

 * It will ask about what pieces of the system you'd like to install.
-The defaults are fine: "Debian desktop", "GNOME", "print server", "standard system utilities".
+I recommend changing from "MATE" to "GNOME" so that the selections are: "Debian desktop", "GNOME", "print server", "standard system utilities".

 ![The parts of Debian you need](images/install/33-tasksel.jpg)